ArghyaChatterjee21/Smart-Bill-Extraction-Gemma-OCR/README.md

-# Gemma-3 OCR App
+# Gemma Invoice Extractor

-This project leverages Gemma-3 vision capabilities and Streamlit to create a 100% locally running computer vision app that can perform both OCR and extract structured text from the image.
+This project leverages Gemma-3 vision capabilities and Streamlit to develop a fully operational computer vision app that performs both OCR and structured text extraction from images, all developed using Google Colab.

 ## Installation and setup